 Indeed, as Minto is so guilty-looking, it’s unsurprising that Sami spends most of her time trying to bang him to rights.
 Consequently and to avoid Minto constantly being behind bars, the show adds various sub-plots involving Horan and Crayford that give Minto some get out of jail free cards.
 These he uses copiously to continue trying to prove his innocence to the police and everyone else.

-Too shortWhether it’s because The Bad Seed is two books distilled into one series or it’s simply bad writing, everything takes a turn for the odd at the end of the fourth episode when O’Gorman basically strongly hints to Minto that he’s been punked.
+Too shortWhether it’s because The Bad Seed is two books distilled into one series or it’s simply bad writing, everything takes a turn for the odd at the end of the fourth episode when (spoiler alert) O’Gorman basically strongly hints to Minto that he’s been punked.
 So much for all that careful plotting.